UK Forestry Standard

 Vulnerability to erosion

-Soil Guideline 19: Consider planting woodland to protect erosion-prone soils and intercept sediment-laden run-off
+Soil Guideline 13: Consider woodland creation to protect erosion-prone soils, stabilise slopes and intercept sediment-laden run-off from upslope.

 Risk of slope failure

-Soil Guideline 18: On steep slopes where there is a risk of slope failure or serious erosion, consider alternatives to clearfelling
+Soil Guideline 15: On steep slopes where there is a risk of slope failure or serious erosion, use native species and low impact silvicultural systems including continuous cover forestry where possible.

 OS mapping layer (scale 1:10,000) available on most digital maps, to identify gradient Interpretation using soil type alongside aerial photography, topography and vegetation